coinevo/coinevo-wallet-android-app/README.md

 # WooKey Wallet: For Privacy

-> WooKey’s Monero Wallet enables users to securely store, send, receive XMR and monitor their balances.
+> WooKey’s Coinevo Wallet enables users to securely store, send, receive EVO and monitor their balances.

-> Monero Wallet is a fully open-source, decentralized and free app, designed by WooKey, that provides the best possible     experience for users.
+> Coinevo Wallet is a fully open-source, decentralized and free app, designed by WooKey, that provides the best possible     experience for users.

 ## Less Privacy Collection